SiddharthGoel749/Encrypter-Decrypter/README.md

 How It Works
 Encryption:

-Each character in the input file is shifted forward by the key value.
+The key value shifts forward each character in the input file.
 The resulting characters are written to an encrypted file.
 Decryption: